Types of data to be archived at Sikt

 Other archives for research data

-Do you have data that should not be archived with us?
-Check out https://www.re3data.org/ to find a more suitable archive for your research data.
+For other data sets, check out https://www.re3data.org/ to find a more suitable archive for your research data.
+Many norwegian instituions also have institutional data archives.